 One of the biggest differences between the two is that bipolar disorder affects mood, whereas ADHD affects behavior and attention.
 In addition, people with bipolar disorder cycle through different episodes of mania or hypomania, and depression.
 People with ADHD, on the other hand, experience chronic symptoms.
 They do not experience a cycling of their symptoms.

 Both children and adults can have these disorders, but ADHD is typically diagnosed in younger individuals.
-Genes also play a large role in developing either condition.
+Genetics may also play a role in developing either condition.
 You should share any related family history with your primary care doctor to help with diagnosis.

 ADHD and bipolar disorder share certain symptoms, including:

 In the United States, ADHD affects a larger number of people.
 According to a study published in 2014, 4.4 percent of adults have been diagnosed with ADHD and only 1.4 percent of adults in the United States have been diagnosed with bipolar disorder.

 In addition, ADHD symptoms usually begin at a younger age than bipolar disorder symptoms.

 If you suspect that you or someone you love might have either of these conditions, speak with your doctor or get a referral to a psychiatrist (or if it is someone you love, encourage them to make an appointment with their doctor or get a referral to a psychiatrist).
 Your first appointment will likely involve information gathering so your doctor can learn more about you, what you are experiencing, your family medical history, and anything else that relates to your mental and physical health.